Try JustDone

 Speed & efficiencyHighMediumHigh

 From the table, it’s crystal clear: if you want to quickly reword sentences to lower plagiarism, a paraphraser works well.
-But if you’re aiming to bypass AI detection and make your writing feel more human, Humanize AI is the better fit.
-For general rewriting and editing purposes, a flexible AI rewriter might be your best option.
+But if you want to bypass AI detection and make your writing feel more human, Humanizer is the better fit.
+For general rewriting and editing purposes, an AI rewriter might be your best option.

 If you're wondering how to paraphrase and humanize text without losing your meaning, this is it.
 Use a paraphrasing tool to build a safe foundation, then apply a humanizing tool like JustDone’s to soften the edges and infuse personality.
 And if your sentences feel bulky or unclear, let the AI rewriter clean them up.

-JustDone was built to help you manage this entire flow — from paraphrasing a research paragraph, to humanizing AI-generated content, to refining your final version.
+JustDone was built to help you manage this entire flow.
 You can run the same passage through multiple tools right on the platform to see how each improves it, and pick the one that best fits your tone.

-Each of these tools (paraphraser, humanizer, and rewriter) has a role to play in smart, safe, academic writing.
+Each of these tools (AI paraphraser, humanizer, and rewriter) has its role in academic writing.
 The benefits of paraphrasing are clear: it helps avoid plagiarism and gives you a starting point.
-The value of Humanize AI is in making your work feel authentic and personal, especially when you’re working from an AI draft.
+The value of AI humanizer is in making your work feel authentic and personal, especially when you’re working from an AI draft.
 And the AI rewriter serves to bridge the gap between rough draft and final polish.

 So what’s the right fit for your next project?
-I recommend following this: If you're rewording research sources or simplifying complex material, go with a paraphraser tool.
-If you’re trying to bypass AI detection or give robotic content a more human voice, choose Humanize AI.
-And if you already wrote something and want it to sound more fluid and academic, the AI rewriter is your best friend.
+I recommend following this: If you're rewording research sources, go with a paraphraser tool.
+AI paraphraser by JustDone allows you to choose the tone that fits best for your work.
+Choose AI humanizer to bypass AI detection or give robotic content a more human voice.
+And if you already wrote something and want it to sound better, the AI rewriter is your choice.

 some-alt